tigera-solutions/cc-aks-detect-block-network-attacks/README.md

 - [Github](https://github.com/tigera-solutions/)
 - [Discuss](https://discuss.projectcalico.tigera.io/)

-> **Note**: The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how Calico Cloud can be configured to build a functional solution.
-These examples are not intended for use in production environments.
+> **Note**: The workshop provides examples and sample code as instructional content for you to consume.
+These examples will help you understand how to configure Calico Cloud and build a functional solution.
+Please note that these examples are not suitable for use in production environments.